media and information literacy

 - ”The belief in the internet as a democratic force have been around for a long time, we have seen that it also creates problems.
 There is a movement now that creates a market for tools that can balance this – keeping an open internet and still addressing these problems.
 The school is central as an arena for this.
 Teachers will need help.
 There will be a need for tools that are developed outside school, so a kind of market is being created today to meet this urge.”

 Mobile Stories is featured as a Best Practice in Ulla Carlsson’s mapping of MIL initiatives in Sweden.
-This autumn her book is published in English and distributed internationally by Unesco.
+Autumn, 2019 was her book is published in English and distributed internationally by Unesco.